Mental Health Coverage with Medicare

 Medicare offers some coverage of mental health services, including visits with Medicare-approved clinicians to treat concerns such as depression and anxiety and preventive visits to assess whether further treatment is needed.

-For starters, Medicare Part B — commonly known as “medical insurance” — fully covers several preventive services that can help assess the state of your mental health to see if you have a condition that qualifies for coverage.
+For starters, Medicare Part B — which provides medical insurance — fully covers several preventive services that can assess the state of your mental health to see if you have a condition that qualifies for coverage.

 - Part B allows you to get one depression screening per year.
 The screening is provided at no cost to you if it’s performed in a primary care setting (such as a doctor’s office) by a Medicare-approved clinician who can either provide further treatment if needed or refer you to someone else for further treatment.